 - Given the choice of anyone in the world, whom would you want as a dinner guest?

 - Would you like to be famous?
 In what way?

 - Before making a telephone call, do you ever rehearse what you are going to say?
 Why?

 - What would constitute a “perfect” day for you?

 - When did you last sing to yourself?
 To someone else?

 - If you were able to live to the age of 90 and retain either the mind or body of a 30-year-old for the last 60 years of your life, which would you want?

 - Do you have a secret hunch about how you will die?

-Harvey and Cave may have had the love at first sight – which, Catron says – is a thing of choice, not fate – or may have experienced the consequences of a strange psychological resort.
-Either way, this is still one of the most eerie and romantic encounters in the 1990’s art scene and frankly, who wouldn’t fall in awe when one painstakingly repeats “You won’t find a girl in this damn world / That will compare with me”.
+Harvey and Cave may have had love at first sight – which Catron says is a thing of choice, not fate – or may have experienced the consequences of a strange psychological resort.
+Either way, this is still one of the most eerie and romantic encounters of the 1990’s art scene and, frankly, who wouldn’t fall in love when painstakingly repeating “You won’t find a girl in this damn world / That will compare with me”.